WPO: Enhancing RLHF with Weighted Preference Optimization: Method

 A direct method is to adjust the weights above by the sequence probability of the on-policy outputs sampled from the policy model.
 However, generating outputs during training is computationally expensive, and hence, we explore approximation methods for this alignment.
 Instead of using weights of the whole sequences as reference, we operate at the token level and adjust the probability of output tokens according to the token distribution in the policy model, based on the current subsequence.
 We propose two ways to achieve the alignment.

-\textbf{Greedy alignment.} Here, we adjust the weights with respect to greedy decoding.
+\textbf{Greedy alignment.} In this approach, we adjust the weights based on greedy decoding by comparing the probability of the current token with that of the most probable token in the vocabulary.
 Specifically, we adjust weights based on the maximum token probability among the set of all tokens in the subsequence, defined as:

 where $\mathcal{V}$ represents the set of all tokens in the language model.

 \textbf{Sampled alignment.} In this approach, we adjust weights based on outputs that are randomly sampled from the policy model at a temperature of 1.0.
 Since the probability for each token $v$ is computed as $\pi_\theta(v|x, y_{<t})$, the expected probability of a randomly sampled token would be $\sum_{v\in \mathcal{V}}\pi_\theta(v|x, y_{<t})^2$, and the calibrated weights are then given by: